• Skip to main content

 • Bake them at 375 degrees, roughly 20-25 minutes.

-• Bring to a boil, and let boil for 1 minute.
+• Bring to a boil.

-• Reduce flame and let cook for 10-15 minutes.
+• Reduce flame and simmer for 10-12 minutes.

-• Remove the seeds from the tamarind.
+• Remove the seeds and strings from the tamarind.

 Notes

-If you can’t find tamarindo whole, look for tamarind paste in the Hispanic section at the grocery store
+If you can’t find tamarindo whole, look for tamarind paste in the Hispanic section at the grocery store.

 Nutrition